Skip to content

 “There are more people with substance abuse disorders than people with cancer.
 There are prevention strategies and treatment strategies that can address multiple substance use disorders.
 The problem that we have right now is that we’re not implementing many of these evidence-based interventions.” (“Surgeon General Murthy Wants America To Face Up To Addiction” in NPR)

-Can we learn some key lessons from what’s happening in healthcare?
-What can we do to have an impact on addiction that is different from what we have been doing?
-And how do we do it?
-We’ll answer those questions across 5 key phases of prevention:
+Can we learn lessons from what’s happening in healthcare?
+What can we do to have an impact on addiction and related issues that is different from what we have been doing?
+What role do life-enhancing wellness skills play?
+How do we do it?

 Preparation: Developing an integrated lifestyle and a holistic wellness approach.

-- Personal – Self-worth and being comfortable in our own skin.
+• Personal – Self-worth and being comfortable and content in our own skin.

 Awareness: Diagnosis and preventative action earlier in the disease cycle.